Tests

 Test

-Either pyuria or nitrites may correspond to infection, but the presence of both improves the sensitivity to an overall range of 68% to 88%.[45][46]
+Either pyuria or nitrites may correspond to infection, but the presence of both improves the specificity to >90%.[61]

-In the nursing home setting, urinalysis is less reliable in predicting the presence of infection, because a high proportion of these patients have pyuria related to asymptomatic bacteriuria.[4][11]
-Also, urinalysis is not reliable in determining the presence of catheter-associated UTI.[16]
+In the nursing home setting, U/A is less reliable in predicting the presence of infection, because a high proportion of these patients have pyuria related to asymptomatic bacteriuria.[6][16]
+Therefore, do not obtain U/A in older adults unless there are signs or symptoms suggestive of urinary tract infection (UTI) as this can lead to unnecessary antibiotic prescribing.[2][6][56]
+Furthermore, a positive U/A in asymptomatic older patients may lead to an incorrect assumption that an acute change of mental status is caused by a UTI, delaying the detection of an alternative source of infection.[56]
+Also, U/A is not reliable in determining the presence of catheter-associated UTI.[25]

 Result